Frequently asked

 Yes.
 We're LegitScript-certified, which means our telehealth practice and pharmacy partner are audited and monitored against national standards for licensure, safety, and advertising.

-Our medications are dispensed by Strive Compounding Pharmacy, a triple-accredited 503A pharmacy regulated by state pharmacy boards.
-We're transparent about who prescribes (MD Integrations), who dispenses (Strive), and who operates the platform (Ironoak Holdings LLC).
+Our medications are dispensed by a licensed, triple-accredited 503A compounding pharmacy regulated by state pharmacy boards, and prescribed by U.S.-licensed physicians.

 All 50 states and Washington, D.C.
 A few states require a brief video visit before an initial prescription; we'll flag that during intake if it applies to you.

-If you move to a state where MD Integrations isn't licensed (this is rare and changes frequently), we'll work with you to transition care and refund any unused subscription period.
+If you move to a state where your physician isn't licensed (this is rare and changes frequently), we'll work with you to transition care and refund any unused subscription period.

 HRT